-AWS continues to find new ways to incorporate different technologies into its offerings.
+AWS continues to find ways to incorporate different technologies into its offerings.
 It made waves at AWS re:Invent with its expansion into the on-premises data center and even into space, but what does the future of AWS look like?

 SearchAWS contributors took their best guesses at what to expect from the cloud provider in 2019.
-They're interested in new technologies and how Amazon will expand into new marketplaces with potential acquisitions and product integrations.
+They're interested in technologies and how Amazon will expand into marketplaces with potential acquisitions and product integrations.
 Let's see what our contributors expect for the future of AWS.

-AWS has introduced so many new features that it will be challenged to manage them all and figure out which ones will grow into the next big thing.
-It seems like Amazon is using a spray and pray approach in quite a few new areas, such as artificial intelligence, machine learning and serverless computing.
+AWS has so many features that it will be challenged to manage them all and figure out which ones will grow into the next big thing.
+It seems like Amazon is using a spray and pray approach in quite a few areas, such as artificial intelligence, machine learning and serverless computing.

 The releases of Amazon Personalize, Textract and Timestream are on the top of my list of things to watch out for.
 I'd expect some more serverless style features, as well as a few things that are completely out of left field, such as DeepRacer.

 Lambda Layers and custom runtimes open up a whole mountain of opportunities.
 I anticipate a lot more about these features to come out -- similar to the partnerships you saw with EC2 Amazon Machine Images -- with third-party companies that manage a runtime and layers.